bvankuik/AnimateTextWidth/README.md

 # AnimateTextWidth

 An example in SwiftUI on how to animate the width of a Text.
-The animation doesn't work, but why not?
+But there's a problem: the animation doesn't work.
+But why not?
 Hint: the solution doesn't involve *adding* code.